 Role in the Agency

-The design review function of the UD department plays a key role in the interagency review team for Article 80 large and small project review, Zoning Board of Appeals, and institutional planning.
-Along with Design Review, Urban Design offers comprehensive sign review, providing small and large businesses the opportunity to work with BPDA Urban Design staff to tailor their specific business’s signage needs.
+The Design Review department plays a key role in interagency design review for Article 80 large and small project review, Zoning Board of Appeals, and institutional planning.
+The department also offers comprehensive sign review, providing small and large businesses the opportunity to work with BPDA Urban Design staff to tailor their specific business’s signage needs.

-The BPDA Design Review provides Landscape Design Review, which assists with site layout, grading and drainage, site accessibility, planting selections, site material selections, relevance of the proposed site design to the proposed building, and compliance with the Boston Complete Streets Initiative.
+As part of design review, the BPDA provides landscape design review, which assists with site layout, grading and drainage, site accessibility, planting selections, site material selections, relevance of the proposed site design to the proposed building, and compliance with the Boston Complete Streets Initiative.